HappinessOguike/Database-design-using-SQL/README.md

 # Database-design-using-SQL
-# Designed a database to compare child wellbeing in developing countries #
+**Designed a database to compare child wellbeing in developing countries:**

 Data realized from the Young Live project was processed and integrated into the charity's Child Wellbeing Monitor, a reporting tool for child poverty analysis to better understand the root causes and effects of childhood poverty in low-income nations for effective child welfare